Transition fronts of combustion reaction-diffusion equations in domains with multiple cylindrical branches: Abstract

 \section{Abstract}

-This paper is concerned with the propagation phenomenon of the combustion reaction-diffusion equations in domains with multiple cylindrical branches.
-We first show that there is an entire solution emanating from planar traveling fronts in some branches.
-Then we prove that the entire solution is a transition front and converges to some planar traveling fronts (with some finite shifts) in the rest branches as time goes to $+\i$ if the propagation is complete.
-In addition, by providing the complete propagation of every front-like solution coming from one branch, it is proved that any transition front connecting $0$ and $1$ in domains with multiple cylindrical branches propagates completely and has a unique global mean speed which turns out to be equal to the planar wave speed.
-Finally, we give some sufficient conditions to ensure that the assumptions on complete propagation are not empty.
+This paper is concerned with propagation dynamics for combustion reaction-diffusion equations in domains with multiple cylindrical branches.
+We first establish the existence and uniqueness of a time-increasing entire solution behaving like planar traveling fronts in some branches and converging to $0$ in the remaining part of the domain as $t\to-\infty$.
+Under the assumption of complete propagation, we then show that this entire solution propagates into the other branches in the form of planar traveling fronts (up to finite shifts) and converges to $1$ elsewhere as $t\to+\infty$.
+In particular, it is proved that this entire solution is a transition front connecting $0$ and $1$, whose global mean speed coincides with the planar wave speed.
+By assuming complete propagation for front-like solutions originating from single branch, we further prove that every transition front connecting $0$ and $1$ propagates completely.
+Moreover, we show that the global mean speed is independent of the choice of transition front.
+Namely, all transition fronts connecting $0$ and $1$ share the same global mean speed.
+Finally, we provide two sufficient geometric conditions under which the complete propagation assumptions are satisfied.

-\textbf{Keywords}: Transition fronts; sub- and supersolutions; combustion; reaction-diffusion equations. \\ \textbf{2010 AMS Subject Classification}: 35C07; 35K57; 35B08.
+\textbf{Keywords}: Transition fronts; sub- and supersolutions; combustion; reaction-diffusion equations. \\ \textbf{2020 AMS Subject Classification}: 35C07; 35K57; 35B08.